docwarems/jmc-tutorial/docs/README.md

 ![eclipse jmc jvm browser flight recorder node expanded][eclipse-jmc-jvm-browser-flight-recorder-node-expanded]

-Use the minute to contemplate intriguing suggestions for how to improve Mission Control (don’t forget to e-mail them to marcus.hirt@oracle.com), get a coffee, or read ahead in the tutorial.
+Use the minute to contemplate intriguing suggestions for how to improve Mission Control (don't forget to e-mail them to marcus.hirt@oracle.com), get a coffee, or read ahead in the tutorial.

 Once the recording is done, it will be downloaded to your Mission Control client, and